stab3l-admin/stab3l-docs/content/docs/glossary.md

 A security feature that delays the execution of certain actions, giving users time to react.
 STAB3L implements timelocks for governance actions and bridge operations.

 ### Token
 A digital asset that represents a certain value or utility within a blockchain ecosystem.
-STAB3L has a dual-token system (STAB3L and STB-GOV) plus CU tokens.
+STAB3L has a dual-token system (sSTB and rSTB) plus CU tokens.

 ### Trusted Execution Environment (TEE)
 A secure area within a processor that ensures the confidentiality and integrity of code and data.
 STAB3L uses TEEs as one method for verifying compute resources.